ryanyuyu/SOCVR-RoomInformation/README.md

 * [NathanOliver](http://stackoverflow.com/users/4342498/nathanoliver)
 * [Tiny Giant](http://chat.stackoverflow.com/users/4639281)

 [Andrew Cheong](http://stackoverflow.com/users/925913/andrew-cheong) is the original room owner and creator of the room.
 [Dukeling](http://stackoverflow.com/users/1711796/dukeling) is also a room owner.
-Both stop by every once and awhile.
+Both stop by every once in a while.

 ## Why do we need room owners?